imeidopf/Andors-Trail-Index/README.md

     + Monsters
     + Weapons
     + Consumables
     + ... and more!
+* Create a website for all to view the new game content.
+* Figure out a way to make the build process more dynamic so future releases of the game can be uploaded to the system.
+* ... and more!
 (Will complete this list later.
 This is just the initial README)

 # Note
 There are some files that will not be present until this project is completed, for security reasons.
 I will be uploading to personal servers and a website for all to view.
 Stay tuned!